The hx-boost attribute allows you to “boost” normal anchors and form tags to use AJAX instead. This

 hx-push-url attribute if you want the url to be pushed.)

-These links will issue an ajax GET request to the respective URLs and replace the body’s inner content with it.
+These links will issue an ajax GET request to the respective URLs and swap the full response into the

 You can configure boost behavior using a config string that sets swap, target, and other options directly